Joining bits and pieces of reionization history: Reconstruction of reionization history: the framework

-In order to model the reionization history in this analysis, we directly solve the reionization equation for the volume filling factor of ionized regions: \beq \frac{dQ_{\rm HII}}{dt}=\frac{\dot{n}_{\rm ion}}{\langle n_{\rm H}\rangle}-\frac{Q_{\rm HII}}{t_{\rm rec}},\, \eeq where the source term $\dot{n}_{\rm ion}$ is the ionizing photon production rate and is defined by the product of the UV luminosity density ($\rho_{\rm UV}$), the photon production efficiency ($\xi_{\rm ion}$) and the escape fraction ($f_{\rm esc}$).
-We keep the magnitude averaged product $\log_{10}\langle f_{\rm esc}\xi_{\rm ion}\rangle=24.85$ which is consistent with other analyses~\cite{Ishigaki2015,Price2016,Ishigaki2018,Madau2017}. $\rho_{\rm UV}$ is defined in different nodes and the nodes are allowed to vary between the conservative window of reionization, $z=5.5-30$.
-The recombination time is usually defined as $t_{\rm rec}=1/\l[C_{\rm HII}\alpha_{\rm B}(T) (1+Y_p/(4X_p))\langle n_{\rm H}\rangle (1+z)^3\r]$ using the clumping factor ($C_{\rm HII}$), recombination coefficient ($\alpha_{\rm B}(T)$), density of hydrogen atom ($\langle n_{\rm H}\rangle$) and hydrogen ($X_p$) and helium abundances ($Y_p$).
-However in this work, instead of using this analytical form we allow $t_{\rm rec}$ to be free as well in the same redshifts where $\rho_{\rm UV}$'s are defined.
-Different nodes are connected using Piecewise Cubic Hermite Interpolating Polynomial (PCHIP).
-Fixed nodes are located at $z=0,5.5$ and 30 and values of source and recombination terms are fixed to be consistent to best fit logarithmic double power law (see, Eq.
-(39) of ~\cite{Ishigaki2015}) and also consistent with~\cite{Becker2013}.
-However as we allow the intermediate source and recombination terms to be free, values at fixed nodes do not limit our generic construct.
-We allow upto three nodes in this moving-bin reconstruction denoted as $B1,~B2$ and $B3$ respectively and each node comes with three parameters, namely, the redshift ($z_{\rm int}$), UV luminosity density ($\rho_{\rm UV}^{\rm int}$) and the ratio of the recombination and the source term ($R^{\rm int}$).
-For a minimal construct we also consider $B0$ where we impose at $z=z_{\rm int}$, $\dot{n}_{\rm ion}t_{\rm rec}=\langle n_{\rm H}\rangle$.
-The optical depth is given by the integral from onset of reionization ($z_{\rm begin}$) till today : $\tau=\int_{0}^{z_{\rm begin}}\frac{c(1+z)^2}{H(z)}Q_{\rm HII}(z)\sigma_{\rm Thomson} \langle n_{\rm H}\rangle(1+\frac{Y_p}{4X_p})$, where $\sigma_{\rm Thomson}$ is the Thomson scattering cross-section.
-We fuse our integrator with CAMB maintaining the standard treatment for Helium reionization.
-Our free form reconstruction allows a wide prior on the history of reionization and its physical parameters can be obtained in a post-processing.
+We directly solve the reionization equation~\cite{Wyithe:2002qu} for the volume filling factor of ionized regions: \beq \frac{dQ_{\rm HII}}{dt}=\frac{\dot{n}_{\rm ion}}{\langle n_{\rm H}\rangle}-\frac{Q_{\rm HII}}{t_{\rm rec}},\, \eeq where the source term $\dot{n}_{\rm ion}$ is the ionizing photon production rate and is defined by the product of the UV luminosity density ($\rho_{\rm UV}$), the photon production efficiency ($\xi_{\rm ion}$) and the escape fraction ($f_{\rm esc}$).
+We keep the magnitude averaged product $\log_{10}\langle f_{\rm esc}\xi_{\rm ion}\rangle=24.85$ from~\cite{Ishigaki2015}, also consistent with other analyses~\cite{Price2016,Ishigaki2018,Madau2017}.
+The recombination time is defined as $t_{\rm rec}=1/\l[C_{\rm HII}\alpha_{\rm B}(T) (1+Y_p/(4X_p))\langle n_{\rm H}\rangle (1+z)^3\r]$ using the clumping factor ($C_{\rm HII}$), recombination coefficient ($\alpha_{\rm B}(T)$), density of hydrogen atom ($\langle n_{\rm H}\rangle$) and hydrogen ($X_p$) and helium abundances ($Y_p$).
+In this work, instead of using analytical forms, we define $\rho_{\rm UV}$ and $t_{\rm rec}$ to be free parameters in different nodes which are allowed to vary between a conservative redshift range for the reionization process, i.e. $z=5.5-30$ (see,~\cite{HS17}).
+Different nodes are connected using Piecewise Cubic Hermite Interpolating Polynomial.
+Fixed nodes are located at $z=0,5.5$ and 30 and values of source and recombination terms are fixed to be consistent to best fit logarithmic double power law (see Eq.
+(39) of~\cite{Ishigaki2015}) and also consistent with~\cite{Becker2013} when interpolated at smaller redshifts.
+However as we allow the intermediate source and recombination terms to be free, values at fixed nodes do not limit our general construct.